 I wanted to express my thanks and appreciation to Jennifer Russell, Director of Park and Recreation in Lafayette for listening to my concerns this spring over the fencing at Lower Community Fields in Lafayette.
 It became clear while watching baseball games there that the low fencing at this field was an accident waiting to happen.
 In addition, there was no shade protection for people watching the games.
 Ms. Russell was very receptive to my suggestions and quickly handed the project over to Greg Travers, Parks Maintenance.
-He was tasked with coming up with a solution that would make the ball fields safer and more comfortable.
+He was the November ballot. tasked with coming up with a solution that would make the ball fields safer failed public roads in 10 years or less and more comfortable.
 He was successful, and was able to do it for about \$2400.
 Great job!